To establish a connection to APRS-IS, establish a TCP connection to a port on an

 servercommand]]

-- mycall-ss is your unique callsign-SSID (-SSID is optional but equates to
+- mycall-ss=your unique callsign-SSID (-SSID is optional but equates to

-zero if omitted).
-This must be unique throughout APRS and AX.25
+zero if omitted, see below).
+This must be unique throughout APRS and AX.25.

-- passcode is the computed passcode for your callsign. -1 is used for
+- passcode=computed passcode for your callsign. -1 is used for

 from some open-source locations, I will not publish it here.
 If you are an